This continuing educational conference is intended for practicing surgical and wound care health care professionals.

 Approved for 16 CME/CECH Credit Hours

-The New York College of Podiatric Medicine (NYCPM) is approved by the Council on Podiatric Medical Education as a provider of continuing education in podiatric medicine.
-The NYCPM has estimated this activity for a maximum of 16 continuing education contact hours.
+The New York College of Podiatric Medicine has approved this activity for a maximum of 16 continuing education contact hours.

 CME Credit Instructions